adap/flower/baselines/FedMLB/README.md

 The results of Table 2 and Figure 3 in the paper (for FedAvg, FedAvg+KD, FedMLB) are for CIFAR-100 with:

-1. Moderate-scale with Dir(0.3), 100 clients, 5% participation
+1. Moderate-scale with Dir(0.3), 100 clients, 5% participation rate.
-2. large-scale experiments have 500 clients with 2% participation rate.
+2. large-scale with Dir(0.3), 500 clients, 2% participation rate.

 To reproduce (1.) run the following: